 The best part: AppSheet builds apps that are responsive, looking great on any device.
 You can even include features that smartphones can take advantage of, like barcode scanning (albeit those features come at a higher price point).
 Other interesting features include machine learning and text recognition to add some artificial intelligence to your builds.

 You can build and edit all you want, for as long as you want.
 AppSheet will only start charging when you're ready to deploy your app to a live setting.
 While the setup time for Google AppSheet is longer and the learning curve a bit steeper, the range of solutions you can create is potentially much wider.

 You can do even more with AppSheet by connecting it to Zapier to do things like creating a new record based on a sale or form submission.

 Google AppSheet pricing: Free to build; deploying an app starts at $5/user/month with basic application and automation features.

 Finding the best database-powered app builders

 Database-powered app builders range from upgrading your spreadsheets to allowing you to create fully-functional apps to solve business problems.
-How much power you need is up to what you're trying to achieve.
-All the platforms we mentioned in this roundup have either free tiers, a free trial, or a free way to test the basic features.
+All the platforms I mentioned in this roundup have either free tiers, a free trial, or a free way to test the basic features.
 Take them out for a spin, take your time to experiment, and choose the best to add to your business toolbox.

 And once you've built a database-powered internal tool, you might be tempted to stop there.
 But don't: your internal tool might be useful on its own, but it'll be far more useful if you integrate it with other apps to automatically import data, send notifications, and more.
 Your database builder may include features to send basic notifications and import data, but for everything else, you can connect your database tool to Zapier.